 I walked through the halls of the local high school just as the bell rang.
-All of the sudden, a wave of students flooded towards me, the only one going the wrong direction.
-But since it’s been awhile since I walked the halls of any high school, it was like a breath of fresh air.
+All of a sudden, a wave of students flooded towards me, the only one going the wrong direction.
+But since it’s been a while since I walked the halls of any high school, it was like a breath of fresh air.
 Those students, full of emotion, pain, hope, expectantly going about their day.

 Surviving motherhood is hard.
 It is not for the faint of heart.
 I am cheering you on as you feed that baby, change the 100th diaper, wipe snot and endure that epic tantrum.
 You got this.
 You are a beautiful, unique masterpiece created for good works.

 Do you want to be inspired, motivated, and equipped to live the everyday story of your life well?

 If so, you’re in the right place.
 Whether you need encouragement in your relationships or in your faith, I hope you’ll find the transparent voices of mentors and friends here at Ungrind.

 So, grab a cup of coffee and keep reading.
 We're so glad you're here!